InternetHealthReport/gsoc/README.md

 All participants will need a Google account in order to join the program.
 So, save time and create one now.

-Once the application period opens ([March 24 to April 8](https://developers.google.com/open-source/gsoc/timeline)), participants can apply to the program through the [official website](https://summerofcode.withgoogle.com/).
+Once the application period opens ([March 16 to March 31](https://developers.google.com/open-source/gsoc/timeline)), participants can apply to the program through the [official website](https://summerofcode.withgoogle.com/).

 ## Mentors
 Experienced researchers and developers that are involved in IHR can mentor GSoC contributors.